serezhkag/Academic-projects/README.md

 # HSE
-A place for projects I do as a HSE Computer Linguistics student
+A place for projects I do as a HSE Computational Linguistics student